 Hosted by Rahu Road Pottery this workshop series will be an immersive experience, teaching a combination of both the how and the why of making.

 To book your spot please use the contact form and I’ll get back to you with payment details.

 Weekend Workshop 1

 This workshop is all about heat and how to control it.
 Based around loading and firing of the wood kiln for a soda firing we will also be covering the principles at work in wood and gas kilns.
 Work for the firing will need to be bisque fired and glazed with suitable stoneware glazes (firing to cone 11), loading on Saturday and firing on Sunday.
 The kiln will be unloaded on the following Saturday.
 A limited range of glazes and flashing slips available.
 Maximum 6 people, $320 (includes refreshments and lunches)

 6 & 7 July

-This workshop focusses on exploring the potters wheel and the way it can be used as a tool for expression.
+Following on from last years Teapot Challenge workshop we’re now offering a workshop dedicated to learning how to throw a Jug.
+This form also has the challenge of having to pour well but has more opportunity for individual expression.
 A range of techniques will be demonstrated that you can have a go at and a variety of clays available for you to try.
 Some throwing skills essential.
 We will be using the Leach treadle wheel.
 Maximum of 4 people. $320 (includes refreshments and lunches)

 Weekend Workshop 3